manoKou/manoKou/README.md

 - 👋 Hi, I’m Manos!
 - 👀 I’m a Javascript person.
 Currently into React, Typescript, Express, GraphQL.
-MeterialUI is my component lib of choice.
+MaterialUI is my component lib of choice.
 Especially love all things CSS, from SCSS and BEM to JSS and css modules.
 - 🌱 I’m learning Next.Js